Heinkel He 162 Volksjäger: Design

 Heinkel had carried out some design work of a new twin-engine fighter with one engine placed on top of the aircraft and another under the nose, the highest point on the bottom of the fuselage.
 For the single-engine development, he removed the lower engine and repositioned the remaining upper engine just aft of the cockpit and centered directly over the wing's center section.
 This arrangement simplified the overall balance of the aircraft, while also placing the engine in a convenient point for removal as it could be removed upward with a small crane.
 The need for a crane to be present at every airfield that the aircraft would operate from was a point of contention of the aircraft from Heinkel's rivals.

 One consequence of the aircraft's basic configuration was that the jet exhaust would pass directly over the upper rear fuselage and the tail area.
 For this reason, the tail was constructed with two small vertical stabilizers positioned to either side of the exhaust's path, and the horizontal elevator mounted below it.
 The horizontal section had considerable dihedral at 14º, raising the vertical stabilizers inline with the wing.

 The aircraft's relatively compact wing was mounted relatively high on the fuselage and was attached using four bolts.
 The leading edge was straight while the trailing edge had a significant forward sweep.
 It was not possible to remove the wing without first removing the engine, an arrangement that would have hindered routine maintenance of the aircraft.
-The combination of the engine being directly above the pilot and the wings on either side would make a conventional bailout very risky, so the aircraft was designed from the start to feature an ejection seat akin to the one used in the Heinkel He 219 night fighter.
+The siting of the engine directly above and behind above the pilot would have made a conventional bailout very risky, so the aircraft was designed from the start to feature an ejection seat akin to the one used in the Heinkel He 219 night fighter.

-The main landing gear retracted into the fuselage below the wing and were of the tricycle layout.
+The main landing gear retracted into the fuselage below the wing and was of the tricycle layout.
 Heinkel had significant previous experience with this layout on earlier designs including the Heinkel He 280, however, this was the first of their designs to use this layout from the start.
 A small window in the lower cockpit between the rudder pedals allowed the pilot to visually check whether the gear was down.
 Partly due to the late-war period it was designed within, some of the He 162's landing gear components were "recycled" existing landing gear components from a contemporary German military aircraft to save development time: the main landing gear's oleo struts and wheel/brake units came from the Messerschmitt Bf 109K, as well as the double-acting hydraulic cylinders, one per side, used to raise and lower each maingear leg.